Horizon causality from holographic scattering in asymptotically dS$_3$: Static patch holography

-In pure dS, $\mathcal{S}$ is any convex timelike codimension-one surface inside the cosmological horizon.\footnote{We note that, in this sense, a holographic screen and static patch holography are only defined in a \emph{relational} manner with respect to an observer.
-See~\cite{Hoehn:2019fsy, Chandrasekaran:2022cip,DeVuyst:2024pop} for recent literature on this.
-We thank Josh Kirklin for a relevant discussion.} When it is located at a distance of order $O(G_N)$ away from the horizon, it is called a stretched horizon.
+In pure dS, $\mathcal{S}$ is any convex timelike codimension-one surface inside the cosmological horizon.
+When it is located at a distance of order $O(G_N)$ away from the horizon, it is called a stretched horizon.
 Note that our definition naturally generalizes to holographic screens associated with finite-lifetime observers.\footnote{We thank Cynthia Keeler for discussions on this point.}

-\begin{conjecture}[Static patch holography~\cite{Susskind:2021omt}] The semiclassical gravity description of the region inside the screen $\mathcal{S}$ is dual to a quantum theory defined on $\mathcal{S}$.\footnote{Based on earlier works~\cite{Susskind:dSentropy,Shaghoulian:2021cef, Shaghoulian:2022fop}, it was argued by the authors of~\cite{Franken:2023pni}, including one of us, that two stretched horizons associated with two antipodal observers can not only encode their associated interior but also the bulk region separating them.
+\begin{conjecture}[Static patch holography~\cite{Susskind:2021omt}] The semiclassical gravity description of the region inside the screen $\mathcal{S}$ is dual to a quantum theory defined on $\mathcal{S}$.\footnote{Based on earlier works~\cite{Susskind:2021esx,Shaghoulian:2021cef, Shaghoulian:2022fop}, it was argued by the authors of~\cite{Franken:2023pni}, including one of us, that two stretched horizons associated with two antipodal observers can not only encode their associated interior but also the bulk region separating them.
 See Appendix~\ref{sec:FPRT} for more details.} \end{conjecture}